AVGVSTVS96/react-shiki/package/README.md

 - `as: string` - The component to be rendered.
 Defaults to 'pre'.
 - `className: string` - Class name to be passed to the component.

-It can also be used with `react-markdown`
+It can also be used with `react-markdown`:
 ```tsx
 import type { ReactNode } from 'react';
 import type { BundledLanguage } from 'shiki';